 Cost & Financial Considerations

-Cost includes tuition, housing, board, airfare from a designated US city, partial local transportation, program related activities, administrative fee, overseas medical insurance, and emergency evacuation coverage.
+Cost includes tuition, housing, board, airfare from a designated US city, program related activities, administrative fee, overseas medical insurance, and emergency evacuation coverage.